Warren Fellows: Return to Australia

 On his return to Australia, he spent two weeks in a hospital being treated for malnutrition and pneumonia.
 He expressed concern regarding his and Paul Hayward's ability to adapt back into society, an issue which he claims played a part in Hayward's death in 1992 from a heroin overdose.
-Fellows explains how he still has hallucinations of strange abnormal creatures hovering over him and watching him.
-Furthermore, Fellows claims that he has the same nightmare once a year or so, regarding him lying on a beach with two beautiful women feeling free and happy, however as he begins to walk off into the sunset he turns around and notices that the two girls have disappeared and that he is back in the Thailand Prison where a guard is calling his name telling him to go in his cell.
-Fellows says that although he is released from Bangkwang he will never be free from the tortures in his mind.
+Fellows explained how he still had hallucinations of strange abnormal creatures hovering over him and watching him.
+Furthermore, Fellows claimed that he had the same nightmare once a year or so, regarding him lying on a beach with two beautiful women feeling free and happy, however as he began to walk off into the sunset he turned around and noticed that the two girls had disappeared and that he was back in the Thailand Prison where a guard was calling his name telling him to go in his cell.
+Fellows said that although he was released from Bangkwang he would never be free from the tortures in his mind.
 In the late 2000s, Fellows commented in the media on the cases of the Bali Nine and Schapelle Corby.